samuelhuarachi/STUDY-c_cplusplus/README.md

 # cmaismais

-In this repository I have study about C and C++
+I am using this repository to study C and C++.